anmalkov/gh-timer/README.md

 run a stopwatch for 1 hour

 `gh timer`
-run a timer for 10 hour
+run a timer for 10 hours

 `gh timer -w`
-run a stopwatch for 10 hour
+run a stopwatch for 10 hours

 `gh timer -h`
 show help